Chilodontidae (gastropoda): 2007 taxonomy

 A molecular phylogeny-based taxonomy of the Seguenzioidea was published by Kano (2007).

 It was proposed to rename the family Chilodontidae Wenz, 1938 as "Chilodontaidae" because it was a homonym of the fish family "Chilodontidae" Eigenmann, 1912, but a 2024 ICZN ruling instead changed the name of the fish family to Chilodidae, so the gastropod family is still to be kept as Chilodontidae.

 The subfamilies Calliotropinae Hickman & McLean, 1990 and Cataeginae McLean & Quinn, 1987 were raised to family levels as the Calliotropidae and the Cataegidae.

 Genera

-Genera within the family Chilodontaidae include (according to the World Register of Marine Species:
+Genera within the family Chilodontidae include (according to the World Register of Marine Species: